PawseySC/vScheduler/README.md

     - calplot==0.1.7.5
     ```
     _Optional:_ It's a good practice to source virtual environment in `.bashrc`
-    > **Tip**: To activate virtual environment automatically activated when navigating to the local repo directory, add following to `.bashrc`:
+    > **Tip**: To activate virtual environment automatically when navigating to the local repo directory, add following to `.bashrc`:
     ```
     function cd() {
     builtin cd "$@"